apitafilms-boop/Emberly/README.md

   * Yearly salary

 ### Goals for the future
-* 🖍️ Consistent Hair Colors. 🖍️
 * 🪮 More Hairstyles. 🪮
 * 📏 A Height Generator. 📏
 * 👕 A highly-detailed clothes and accessories generator. 👕
-* ⚔️ A weapons generator. ⚔️
+* ⚔️ A weapons generator. ⚔
-* 💲 Money or income generator. 💲
 * 🛖 Address Generator. 🛖
 * 🖼️ Pictures for generations. 🖼️